 - Address of the registered office

-Documents that must be sent along with application of registration:
+Documents that must be sent along with the application of registration:

 1. Statement of initial capital or shareholding